 The GNU's success will depend on the rapidity and effectiveness with which it can implement important changes that will markedly improve the lives of South Africans and speak to their core priorities.
-This paper sets out how to approach the issue of public administration to ensure that merit and skills define public interaction with the state and that the public service delivers for citizens.
+This paper sets out how to approach the issue of public administration to ensure that merit and skills define interaction with the state and delivers for citizens.

-The State of the Nation Address of 2025 will begin a period in which the GNU can fully action the democratic expectations of its electoral mandate, the collaboration set out in its framework, and the objectives defined at the National Dialogue.
+The State of the Nation Address of 2025 will trigger a window of opportunity that the GNU must grasp to fully action the democratic expectations of its electoral mandate, the collaboration set out in its founding framework, and the objectives to be defined at the National Dialogue.
+This period, likely to last approximately one quarter of the year or 100 days, a useful and understandable marker that the public will understand, will be the GNU's moment of maximal impact to deliver for South Africans the reforms needed to get the country back on track.

-#WhatSACanBe: 100 days to get SA back on track sets out a series of reforms that the GNU can refine and agree on as its pragmatic and mainstream proposals for the upcoming National Dialogue that will map out the governance agenda.
+#WhatSACanBe: 100 days to get SA back on track sets out a series of reform policies that the GNU can refine and reach agreement on as pragmatic and mainstream proposals as basis of the upcoming National Dialogue that will map out the governance agenda.
 It should galvanise thinking around which practical reforms can be implemented, what concrete steps are required to do so, and what support and opposition should be expected from society.